 The Kraft Heinz Company, together with its subsidiaries, manufactures and markets food and beverage products in North America and internationally.
-Its products include condiments and sauces, cheese and dairy products, meals, meats, refreshment beverages, coffee, and other grocery products under the Kraft, Oscar Mayer, Heinz, Philadelphia, Lunchables, Velveeta, Ore-Ida, Maxwell House, Kool-Aid, Jell-O, Heinz, ABC, Master, Quero, Kraft, Golden Circle, Wattie's, Pudliszki, and Plasmon brands.
-It sells its products through its own sales organizations, as well as through independent brokers, agents, and distributors to chain, wholesale, cooperative, and independent grocery accounts; convenience, value, and club stores; pharmacies and drug stores; mass merchants; foodservice distributors; institutions, including hotels, restaurants, bakeries, hospitals, health care facilities, and government agencies; and c various e-commerce platforms and retailers.
+Its products include condiments, sauces, dressings, and spreads; cheese, frozen potato products, and other frozen meals; meal kits, frozen snacks, and pickles; dry packaged desserts, refrigerated ready to eat desserts, and other dessert toppings; ready to drink and powdered beverages, and liquid concentrates; American sliced and recipe cheeses; mainstream coffee, coffee pods, and premium coffee; and cold cuts, bacon, and hot dogs.
+It offers its products under the Kraft, Oscar Mayer, Heinz, Philadelphia, Lunchables, Velveeta, Ore-Ida, Capri Sun, Maxwell House, Kool-Aid, Jell-O, ABC, Master, Quero, Golden Circle, Wattie's, Pudliszki, and Plasmon brands, as well as Bagel Bites, Claussen, A1, and Cool Whip.
+It sells its products through its own sales organizations, as well as through independent brokers, agents, and distributors to chain, wholesale, cooperative, and independent grocery accounts; convenience, value, and club stores; pharmacies and drug stores; mass merchants; foodservice distributors; institutions, including hotels, restaurants, bakeries, hospitals, health care facilities, and government agencies; and various e-commerce platforms and retailers.
+The company has a strategic partnership with the National Football League.
 The company was formerly known as H.J.
 Heinz Holding Corporation and changed its name to The Kraft Heinz Company in July 2015.
-The company was founded in 1869 and is based in Pittsburgh, Pennsylvania.
+The company was founded in 1869 and is headquartered in Pittsburgh, Pennsylvania.

 The Kraft Heinz Company (KHC) reported trailing twelve months (TTM) revenue of $24.94B as of December 2025, which represents a 3.5% decrease year-over-year.
 The company's operating margin has expanded to 17.1% from -0.6% a year ago.
 In terms of profitability, KHC reported a net loss of $5.85B.
 Valuation-wise, the stock trades at a Price-to-Sales (P/S) ratio of 1.2x.
 The company generated $1.17B in free cash flow over the last twelve months, indicating its ability to reinvest in growth or return capital to shareholders.
 Data based on the most recent quarterly reports.